Hothza/coin_address_validator/README.md

 ```ruby
 is_address_valid?()
 ```
-which checks if address passed as a parameter is valid BASE58 string, and checksum from decoded address is equal to first four bytes of SHA256(SHA256(h160))
+which checks if address passed as a parameter is valid BASE58 string, has correct length and checksum from decoded address is equal to first four bytes of SHA256(SHA256(h160))

 Second one: